YAML Scopes

 Note that these capabilities exist only on your app.
 When the token is generated

-later, it includes your app URL in the src
+later, it includes your app URL in the src attribute - and this has to match the

-header in the request, if made from a browser.
+origin header in the request, if made from a browser.

 Grant